 The school also claimed that it will keep fees reasonable and not use the expansion as an excuse to raise fees.

-"There are some of the eye-watering amounts schools are charging from FS1 (80 plus thousand dirhams) upwards are ample proof of this.
+"There are some of the eye-watering amounts schools are charging from FS1 (AED 80 plus thousand dirhams) upwards are ample proof of this.
 Even within the not-for-profit sector (or the "Ivy League" schools as WhichSchoolAdvisor.com refer to it) we are not as expensive as our counterparts."

-As noted the school has received its fourth Outstanding rating from the KHDA.
-Its report notes good student behaviour, self-discipline, consideration for others; outstanding teaching, learning and assessment in most subjects; a supportive caring and learning environment; its partnership with parents (2011 though to 2015) and dynamic leadership (2012 - 2016).
+As noted, the college has received its fifth Outstanding rating from the KHDA.
+Its report notes good student behaviour, self-discipline, consideration for others; outstanding teaching, learning and assessment in most subjects; a supportive caring and learning environment; its partnership with parents (2011 though to 2017) and dynamic leadership (2012 - 2017).

 In 2015 in GCSE English over 75% of pupils attained grades A*-B, well above UK outcomes at 37%.
 Pupils’ attainment and progress in mathematics significantly exceeds pupils’ performance in UK schools in every measure at GCSE, AS and A2 level.
 In 2015 66% of pupils achieved A*-B grades at GCSE compared to a UK average of 34%.
 At A level, in 2015, 67% achieved A*-B grades.
 In Science in 2015, 81% of all science results were graded A*-B. This is again much higher than averages found in schools and colleges in the UK.

 The progress of pupils who have special educational needs is good; over 47% attained grades A*-B.